tesults/cypress-documentation/content/guides/core-concepts/cypress-app.md

 In the following example, clicking on the `CLICK` command highlights it in purple, and does three other things worth noting:

-<DocsImage src="/img/guides/cypress-app/v10/first-test-click-revert.png" alt="A click on the click command in the Command Log with Cypress App labeled as 1, 2, 3"></DocsImage>
+<DocsImage src="/img/guides/cypress-app/v10/first-test-click-revert.png" alt="A click on the click command in the command log labeled as 1, 2, 3"></DocsImage>

 #### 1. Pinned snapshots